KeiranY/tarkov-bronzeman/README.md

 ## Configuration items

-`unlocks.raid`, if true allows you to unlock items extracted from a raid (unlikely you'd want this disabled)

 `unlocks.raidRunThrough`, if true allows you to unlock items even if the raid was a "Run Through".

 `unlocks.raidDeath`, if true allows you to unlock items even if you died/were MIA.